SSWConsulting/SSW.Rules.Content/rules/website-chatbot/rule.md

 ##### Custom Built vs 3rd Party Service

-- **Control vs Effort**: Custom built provides more control but incurs high development effort & cost
+- **Initial cost**: Custom built provides more control but incurs high development effort & cost
-- **Cost per message**: may be lower in custom built solutions for high volume of traffic
+- **Recurring costs**: may be lower in custom built solutions for high volume of traffic

 ##### Performance